Montandalar/forks-modpack/README.md

 ### ethereal
 Specifically ethereal_undo, the LinuxForks version.
 An extensive worldgen mod that some interesting biomes with new kinds of grass and trees, including the rare crystal and fiery biomes where the materials for crystal tools can be found.

+* TODO: Work out how to disable most biomes

 * See ethereal/README.md and the crafting guide for more information.
 * Mod author: TenPlus1
 * [Forum thread](https://forum.minetest.net/viewtopic.php?f=11&t=14638)